Monday, 1 September 2025

 • Level 2 (P2): Can wait days without impact.

 Within each level, use FIFO.
-If someone asks you to drop a P0 to work on a "more important" P0, your priorities are misaligned.
+If someone asks you to drop a P1 to work on a "more important" P1, your priorities are misaligned; either the more important one should be a P0 or the other be P2.

 2. Align Alarms with Business Impact